bcowgill/mocha-dark/README.md

 <img src="./images/mocha-default-theme.png" alt="Mocha Default Theme" />

 ## Release History
-* 2.2.5 initial package matching an old version of mocha
+* 2.2.5 initial package matching an old version of mocha and providing only the dark scheme.